douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * vampiro - vampire
 * vana - vain
 * vandalo - vandal
+* vane - in vain
 * vango - cheek
+* vangofrapi - to slap on the cheek
 * vanilo - vanilla
 * vaporiĝi - to evaporate
 * vaporo - steam